-- 5.1 It is concluded that the proposed development could have an overall beneficial effect on Welsh language and culture in Beddgelert and Eryri National Park, through the provision of additional high-quality holiday cabins at an existing holiday accommodation site, in lieu of relinquishing 85 touring caravan and camping pitches. - 5.2 The proposal is expected to raise awareness, knowledge and visibility of the Welsh language and culture amongst visitors to Forest Holidays through increasing the visibility and use of the Welsh language at the site, and amongst the workforce. - 5.3 The proposal represents a sustainable form of tourism that would support the main aim of the Gwynedd and Eryri Sustainable Visitor Economy 2035: Strategic Plan for "a visitor economy for the benefit and wellbeing of the people, environment, language and culture of Gwynedd and Eryri". - 5.4 Forest Holidays is a key local employer in the village.
+- 5.1 It is concluded that the proposed development could have an overall beneficial effect on Welsh language and culture in Beddgelert and Eryri National Park, through the investment in an existing campsite to provide improvements and additional affordable touring and camping accommodation. - 5.2 The proposal is expected to raise awareness, knowledge and visibility of the Welsh language and culture amongst visitors to Cae Du and Cae Canol Campsite through increasing the visibility and use of the Welsh language at the site, and amongst the workforce. - 5.3 The proposal represents a sustainable form of tourism that would support the main aim of the Gwynedd and Eryri Sustainable Visitor Economy 2035: Strategic Plan for "a visitor economy for the benefit and wellbeing of the people, environment, language and culture of Gwynedd and Eryri". - 5.4 The Roberts Group are a small, family company based locally in Gwynedd, employing local people, including Welsh speakers.
 The proposal would provide additional employment opportunities locally, and would provide an opportunity to support the local supply chain and local businesses during construction and operation. - 5.5 The proposed development can therefore support, safeguard and further promote the use and development of the Welsh language, in line with the aims and objectives of the Gwynedd and Eryri Sustainable Visitor Economy 2035 Plan.